 When I joined my family they gave me a dog bowl that came in a silicon stand.. you know, the ones that are advertised as non-skid, non-tip.
 Well, I may have been small, but I have always been mighty.
 After repeatedly flipping my bowl, getting water all over my crate, and then pulling the silicon stand into pieces, my parents had to get me a new water bowl.
 Ha, see, I know how to get what I want.
 I really wanted a YETI Boomer dog bowl.
-So my parents invested in the dog water bowl of a lifetime (hopefully), a YETI Boomer Dog Bowl.
-This post covers my review of the YETI Boomer 8 bowl, the pros and cons, and whether, in my parents’ opinion, it’s worth the money.
+So my parents invested in the dog water bowl of a lifetime (hopefully).
+This post covers my review of the YETI Boomer Dog bowl, the pros and cons, and whether, in my parents’ opinion, it’s worth the money.

 One of the key features of this bowl is its durability.
 YETI Boomer dog bowls are made from non-insulated stainless steel, with a double-wall construction, which gives them a solid, high-quality feel.

 My bowl is therefore very sturdy and not appealing to bite, because of the thickness, hard and smooth materials, it just doesn’t interest me as something to grab or chew.
 I did try initially, but my attempts didn’t even leave scratch marks on the metal, so I found something else to chew on instead.